3 August 2026, 12:02

 «Return»

-It celebrates the return of species thought lost and the right of wild animals to their place.
+It sings of the return of species believed lost and the right of wild animals to their place.

 «Ceasefire»

-It is an appeal to lay down arms and give wild animals peace.
+It is an appeal to lay down the weapons and give the wild animals peace.

-It celebrates the promise to protect the forest and its inhabitants instead of hunting them.
+It sings of the promise to protect the forest and its inhabitants rather than to hunt them.

 «What the Forest Calls»